donleyp/www-psimer-net/_posts/2015-02-22-host-a-blog-on-aws.md

 2. Run `jekyll serve`.
 3. Open a browser to <http://localhost:4000>
 4. Make my edits.
 5. Refresh the browser to see my changes.
-Rince, Repeat.
+Rinse, Repeat.
-6. When I want to publish execute the command `s3_website push`.
+6. When I want to publish I execute the command `s3_website push`.
 7. Periodically push to GitHub to backup my changes.

 # Next Steps

-In a future article I plan to detail the steps taken to setup this website and cover some of the nuances of the nuances of setting this up correctly including how to setup [Amazon Route 53](http://aws.amazon.com/route53) to point your custom domain at your newly minted website.
+In a future article I plan to detail the steps taken to setup this website and cover some of the nuances of setting this up correctly including how to setup [Amazon Route 53](http://aws.amazon.com/route53) to point your custom domain at your newly minted website.

 [no-server-required]:http://www.allthingsdistributed.com/2011/08/Jekyll-amazon-s3.html
 [host-blog-on-s3]:https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=hosting%20a%20blog%20on%20s3